Our Essential Tips to Check a Gas Safe Engineer is Legit!

 Although we would like to think so, not all gas engineers are made equally.
 Admittedly, they are not usually born with a set of spanners in hand, but most engineers know that they want to be Gas Safe engineers early on; sometimes, it runs in the family, and other times, plumbers transition into Gas Safe engineers.
 Here’s how to spot a keeper.

-The first thing that you should check out before allowing a Gas Safe engineer to start work is their ID in order to check if they are legally qualified to work with gas.
+The first way that you should check a Gas Safe engineer prior to them starting any work is to request their ID in order to ensure they are legally qualified to work with gas.

 Any legit engineer will be only too happy to show you their ID.
 Check both sides of their Gas Safe card for the following: